About Centennial BOCES

 You can think of CBOCES as an extension of the school districts they serve.

-Centennial BOCES serves 14 school districts across northern Colorado, from the mountains of Estes park to the plains of Brush and Grover, totaling about 44,100 students.
+Centennial BOCES serves 17 school districts across northern Colorado, from the mountains of Estes Park to the plains of Brush and Grover, totaling about 78,500 students.

 We are a "full service" agency, meaning we provide a variety of services to our member school districts.
-Our service area reaches across a geographical area of 6,342 square miles in Adams, Boulder, Larimer, Logan, Morgan, Washington, and Weld Counties.
+Our service area reaches across a geographical area of over 6,611 square miles in Adams, Boulder, Larimer, Logan, Morgan, Washington, and Weld Counties.

 Participating school districts typically join BOCES to provide programs and services cooperatively that would be difficult or impossible to offer individually, or that can be accomplished more economically and effectively when the cost is shared.